mumbert/automatic-audio-captioning/README.md

 This structured approach ensures a methodical evaluation of AAC systems, contributing both to theoretical understanding and practical advancements in the field.

 > [!UPDATE]
 > After studing the DCASE baseline model and trying to use different decoder types like BERT [process explained here](#objective3) for the caption generation process, we concluded that with the time and resources we had left, it was maybe a bit too ambitious objective.
-Hence, we decided to change it by dropping the decoding modification part and focus on how to improve the training by exploring different **Hyperparameter** specifications.
+Hence, we decided to change it by dropping the decoding modification part (within objective 3) and focus on how to improve the training by exploring different **Hyperparameter** specifications.

+<a id="schedule"></a>
 ## Schedule

 The project is scheduled to run from December 1st to March 17th.
 [Figure 2](#fig-schedule) provides an overview of the main objectives and corresponding tasks.